 - 1. A patient's duly executed advance directive should be honoured unless there are reasonable grounds to suppose that it is not valid because it no longer represents the wishes of the patient or that the patient's understanding was incomplete at the time the directive was prepared.
 If the advance directive is contrary to the physician's convictions, provisions should be made to transfer the care of the patient to another consenting physician. - 2.
-If the physician is uncertain about the validity of an advance directive to terminate life-prolonging treatment, he/she should consult family members or legal guardians of the patient concerned and should seek advice from at least one other physician or the relevant ethics committee.
+If the physician is uncertain about the validity of an advance directive to terminate lifeprolonging treatment, he/she should consult family members or legal guardians of the patient concerned and should seek advice from at least one other physician or the relevant ethics committee.
 The family members or legal guardians should be designated in the advance directive, be trustworthy and willing to testify as to the intention(s) expressed in the advance directive by the signatory.
 The physician should consider any relevant legislation concerning substitute decision making for incompetent patients.

-- 3. Patients should be advised to review their advance directives periodically. - 4.
-In the absence of an advance directive or a legally designated substitute decision maker, physicians should render such treatment as they believe to be in the patient's best interests.
+- 3. Patients and their family members should be educated on the possibility of having living wills and advised to review their advance directives periodically. - 4.
+In the absence of an advance directive or a legally designated substitute decision maker, physicians should render such treatment as they believe to be in the patient's best interests. - 5.
+Constituent Members of countries that do not have adequately developed legal frameworks and hospital protocols for advance directives, are encouraged to work with relevant authorities to develop such frameworks, integrate these changes both in the medical curricula and public education, as well as promote awareness among practicing physicians through continuing professional development programs.

-ETHICAL GUIDELINES FOR THE INTERNATIONAL MIGRATION OF HEALTH WORKERS
+WMA STATEMENT ON ETHICAL GUIDELINES FOR THE INTERNATIONAL MIGRATION OF HEALTH WORKERS